Love French Food

 Chives (Ciboulette)

-Chives are an important herb in the French kitchen and they have the most delicate onion flavour which makes it a wonderful seasoning for many dishes.
+Chives are an important herb in the French kitchen, and they have the most delicate onion flavour, which makes them a wonderful seasoning for many dishes.

 Chives are a hardy perennial plant grown from a clump of bulbs planted in autumn or spring.
 You can increase them by dividing them.